iLert/terraform-provider-ilert/website/docs/d/user.html.markdown

 The following arguments are supported:

-- `email` - (Required) The user email to use to find an user in the iLert API.
+- `email` - (Required) The user email to use to find an user in the ilert API.

 ## Attributes Reference